If you're searching for a cheap washing machine, it's definitely a buyers market in 2019.

-At 9kgs it's perfect for a family of five, and a lot of people online are saying it's super-easy to use and the quietest washing machine they've ever owned.
+At 9kgs, it's perfect for a family of five.
+A lot of people online are saying it's super-easy to use and the quietest washing machine they've ever owned.

-Surprisingly for it's low price, this model is A+++ rated and it has a lot of features you'd expect in higher-end washers.
+Surprisingly for it's low price, this model has A+++ efficiency and it has a lot of features you'd expect in higher-end washers.

 There's a 15-minute quick wash, but this is limited to a 1.5kg load.
 Still, this will really please teenagers who want their favourite shirt and jeans washed quickly.

-Another stand-out features of this model is the “My Cycle” pre-set that remembers previous settings.
-This might help in getting your kids to do their own washing for a change!
+Another stand-out features of this appliance is the “My Cycle” preset that remembers previous settings.
+This might help in getting your kids to do their own laundry for a change!

 To learn more about that, check out this short video:

 Given it's low price, the number of features and that it's from a brand you can trust, the Hotpoint WMAOD944P is our choice the best budget washing machine of 2019.